brajeshwar/brajeshwar.github.io/_posts/2008/2008-10-01-get-things-rolling-with-gui.md

----
-layout: post
-title: Get things rolling with GUI
+# Get things rolling with GUI
----

 We've been advocating the use of command line interface since day one of our Linux adventure.
 This was not meant to make it sound 'geeky'; nor does it make you stand out and sophisticated.
 The idea was clear -- to make things more apt and generic.
 However, if you're still afraid of trying things out on a terminal and wish to have a ride with all-things-graphic, we've come up with a few measures which get things done via a GUI.